AbdullahTaher93/CCMYproject/docs/hito4.md

 ![Computación nube](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/image/showVMofDebian.png)

-### Start with Debian 9
+### Start with Ubuntu

   ![Computación nube](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/image/runde.png)

-Finally, now we can deploy our project on the new our virtual machine so we can do that a same way as in the [previous milestone](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/Hito3.md),we have to [Install](https://tecadmin.net/install-ansible-on-debian-9-stretch/) Ansible on Debian 9, now we can ping our machine after edit hosts file with ansible_host, ansible_ssh_pass and ansible_user that it is located in the  --/etc/ansible/hosts-- and the result will be:
+Finally, now we can deploy our project on the new our virtual machine so we can do that in a same way as in the [previous milestone](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/Hito3.md),we have to [Install](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-18-04) Ansible on Ubuntu 18.4 LTS, now we can ping our machine after edit hosts file with ansible_host, ansible_user that it is located in the
+--/etc/ansible/hosts-- and the result will be:

 ![Computación nube](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/image/testwithansible.png)